 Over the course of two days, we will take a deeper dive into the tough stuff.
 What does one-on-one leadership really look like?
 How do we primarily lead – through our actions, through grand gestures and crisis, or through low-key conversations?
 Do we promote individual accomplishment or encourage a team attitude?
 We’ve been talking about team building for decades, but how do we lead teams as opposed to leading individuals?
 How do we communicate with one another?
 How do we have crucial and critical conversations with those who look to us for leadership.
 As leadership is multi-directional, we lead not only down but sideways and up as well, how do we positively influence toxic leaders above us?
 How do we promote esprit de corps in our agencies?
 How do we instill discipline and accountability in our organizations while stirring innovation, creativity, and enthusiasm?
 Through a variety of teaching methods from facilitation to group work to role-playing, this course promises to add real-world, practical value to your leadership journey.

-Decision Point: Ethics, Integrity, and Morality in the Workplace
+Decision Point: Ethics, Morality, and Decision Making

 Audience The courses are designed for anyone in your agency who influences others.

 The CPLE understands most of our participants represent public safety organizations with limited budgets and resources and a strong commitment to a sense of fiscal responsibility to their communities.
 We organize our classes around two models or a combination of the two.

 Model 1 is based on individual registrations.
 The CPLE and host agency offer the program with open registration.
 Individual student tuition is $395.00 for each course.

 Model 2 is the single contract.
 An organization, association, or local, state, or federal government agency contracts with the CPLE to fund the event.
 The fixed rate is $345.00 per student for each course.

 We know your budget will be pleased as well as your sense of value with the level of instruction and overall experience you will have.